A Guide to Sustainable Gift-Giving

 The idea of giving is such an important part of many religions, philosophies and ways of life.
 However, it feels like we’ve all gone a bit overboard with the consumerism surrounding gifts and giving occasions.
 Nowadays we need copious quantities of presents for every birthday, baby shower, wedding, milestone, anniversary, housewarming, next door neighbour’s dog’s birthday… You get the point.
 We give a lot of gifts.

 Sometimes less is more.
-We believe this is true in many of life’s situations but particularly with gift giving.
+We believe this is true in many of life’s situations but particularly with sustainable gift-giving.
 Sometimes buying something small and meaningful can be much better than buying lots of bigger presents just for the sake of it.
 Instead of buying lots of items that look good why not choose one more expensive item that is truly special.

 When you’re out looking for gifts see if you can find items that are made locally.
 This reduces the environmental impact of shipping and also supports local businesses.
 If you come from a country with laws regarding workplace safety and worker wellbeing you can be more sure your gift was ethically made than if it was made in a developing country where there are questionable working standards.
 If you already have an idea for a gift, do a google search and see if you can find an option made locally.